viking76/netflix-vpn-bypass/README.md

 # netflix-vpn-bypass
-This script is a fork of Xentrk work.
+This script is a fork of Xentrk great job work.

 Its work with OPENWRT after a good install you can use 2 ipset defined into firewall or load-balanced rules

+Viking76

 Selectively route Netflix traffic to the WAN interface, or one of the five OpenVPN clients, on **Asuswrt-Merlin** firmware.